Visa Traveler

 PERSONAL EXPERIENCE

-I left Mexico by air at Mexico city, Guadalajara and Cancun airports.
+I left Mexico by air at Mexico City, Guadalajara and Cancun airports.
 There was no exit passport control.
-Airline staff verified my FMM card at check-in and took it away at the gate before boarding.
+The airline staff verified my FMM card at check-in and took it away at the gate before boarding.

 ENTERING AND LEAVING MEXICO BY LAND